nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 <img src="images/AddMasteryCheckSequenceDiagram.png" width="550"/>

 - `AddMasteryCheckCommand` will get the students involved in the `MasteryCheck` via indexing of the `lastShownList`.
 If no `Student` are found based on the index, `CommandException` will be thrown, stating invalid student index.
-- After a `MasteryCheck` object is created, `Model` will check if there already exists a `MasteryCheck` in the current `LessonBook` with the same identity fields. `CommandException` will be thrown, stating duplicate Mastery Check.
+- After a `MasteryCheck` object is created, `Model` will check if there already exists a `MasteryCheck` in the current `LessonBook` with the same identity fields.
+If this is the case,`CommandException` will be thrown, stating duplicate Mastery Check.
 - `Model` will also check with existing `Lessons` if there will be a clash in `TimePeriod`.
 This serves as a reminder to the user that there is already another lesson at that time slot. `CommandException` will be thrown, stating clash in timeslot.